JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 To disable the default behavior and automatic module discovery, set the `discoverClangModulesImplicitly` to `false`.
 When module discovery is disabled, SwiftPM import uses product names as Clang module names.

-To import Clang modules whose names differ from product names, use the `importedClangModules` parameter.
+To import Clang modules whose names differ from product names, use the `importedClangModules` parameter, for example:

-Example of

 ```kotlin
 kotlin {